sillkongen/ruvsarpur-web/README.md

 ### EPG Data Handling

+⚠️ **IMPORTANT**: EPG schedule data is copyrighted by RÚV and is **NOT included** in this repository.

 The application looks for EPG data in multiple locations:
 - `${HOME}/.ruvsarpur/tvschedule.json` (mounted from host)
-- `./data/.ruvsarpur/tvschedule.json` (local copy)
+- `./data/.ruvsarpur/tvschedule.json` (local copy - **excluded from Git**)
 - `/root/.ruvsarpur/tvschedule.json` (inside container)
 - `/app/.ruvsarpur/tvschedule.json` (fallback location)

-Use `./setup-epg.sh` to copy your EPG data locally if volume mounting doesn't work.
+Use `./setup-epg.sh` to copy your EPG data locally.
+This data is automatically excluded from version control to respect RÚV's copyright.

 ### Download Location